 For the Stovetop:

-• Heat ghee in a Dutch oven over medium.
-Add the onion and fry until caramelized and brown, for about 20-25 minutes.
-Remove half of the caramelized onions using a slotted spoon and set them aside.
-Stir the garlic and ginger into the pot and cook for another minute.
+- Warm the ghee in a Dutch oven over medium heat.
+Add the onions and saute until they caramelize and brown, for about 20-25 minutes.
+Remove half of the onions using a slotted spoon and set them aside.
+Then, stir in the garlic and ginger and cook for another minute.

-• Add the coriander powder, ginger powder, red chili powder, cumin, turmeric, fennel, and salt.
-Stir to combine.
+- Stir in the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.

-• Rinse the beef shank and bones, and add them to the pot.
+- Rinse the beef shank under water.
+Increase to medium-high heat and nestle the shanks into the pot.
 Fry for 5 minutes until the color changes.
 Then, add 4-6 cups of water (or enough water to cover the beef).

-• Bring the pot to a boil, then reduce the heat to low.
+- Bring the mixture to a boil, then reduce the heat to low.
 Cover and cook for 4 hours.

-• Remove the meat with a slotted spoon and set it aside.
-Then, remove the layer of oil (tari) accumulated at the surface and set it aside for plating.
+- Remove the meat with a slotted spoon and set it aside.
+Then, remove the layer of oil, called tari, accumulated at the surface and set it aside for plating.

 For the Instant Pot:

-• Heat ghee in an Instant Pot on saute mode.
-Add the onion and fry until caramelized and brown, for about 20-25 minutes.
-Remove half of the caramelized onions using a slotted spoon and set them aside.
-Stir the garlic and ginger into the pot and cook for another minute.
+- Warm the ghee in an Instant Pot on saute mode.
+Add the onions and saute until they caramelize and brown, for about 20-25 minutes.
+Remove half of the onions using a slotted spoon and set them aside.
+Then, stir in the garlic and ginger and cook for another minute.

-• Add the coriander powder, ginger powder, red chili powder, cumin, turmeric, fennel, and salt.
-Stir to combine.
+- Stir in the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.

-• Rinse the beef shank and bones, and add them to the pot.
-Fry for 5 minutes until the color changes.
-Then, add 4-6 cups of water (or enough to cover the beef).
+- Rinse the beef shank under water.
+Nestle the shanks into the pot and fry for 5 minutes until the color changes.
+Then, add 4-6 cups of water (or enough water to cover the beef).

-• Remove the meat with a slotted spoon and set it aside.
-Then, remove the layer of oil (tari) accumulated at the surface and set it aside for plating.
+- Remove the meat with a slotted spoon and set it aside.
+Then, remove the layer of oil, called tari, accumulated at the surface and set it aside for plating.

-• Setting aside at least four hours to slow-cook the beef on the stovetop is essential for good nihari and for the shank meat to become tender.
+- Set aside at least four hours to slow-cook the beef on the stovetop; the lengthy cooking time is essential for the beef shank meat to soften and become tender.

-• I keep my recipe gluten-free out of personal preference, but if you enjoy a thicker authentic nihari, toast 1 cup of atta flour (whole wheat flour or Durum flour) in a skillet.
-You can also use chickpea flour.
-Combine the toasted flour mixture with 1 cup of warm water and slowly add it to the pot after the meat has finished cooking to thicken the masala and give it a nice brown color.
-You should not add it all at once.
-Instead, stir in a little at a time until you get the consistency and flavor you desire.
+- This recipe is gluten-free out of personal preference, but if you enjoy a thicker authentic nihari, toast 1 cup of atta flour (whole wheat flour or Durum flour) in a skillet.
+You can also use chickpea flour (besan).
+Combine the toasted flour mixture with 1 cup of warm water and slowly add it to the pot after the meat finishes cooking to thicken the masala, giving it a signature brown color.
+Be careful not to add it all at once.
+Instead, add a little at a time until you get the consistency you prefer.

 Alessandra